High intensity therapist

 High intensity therapists equip people with the tools and techniques they need to overcome complex problems related to anxiety and depression.

-Working as a high intensity therapist is a rewarding career and you will have the opportunity to make a difference to people's wellbeing and quality of life by providing a range of evidence-based interventions.
+You’ll make a difference to people's quality of life by providing a range of evidence-based interventions.

 - interpersonal psychotherapy for depression